pluralsight/guides/in-review/java-and-j2ee/using-the-rest-interface-with-licas/article.md

 <br/>
 The easiest way to start a server is to run the batch file provided with the <a href="http://licas.sourceforge.net" target="_blank">download</a>.
 Alternatively, the free All-in-One <a href="http://distributedcomputingsystems.co.uk/licas.html" target="_blank">GUI</a> includes a built-in server and access to all of the main functionality.
 The <code>Run_HttpServer</code> class has a command line interface that you can configure to change the run settings.
 The batch file and the user guides give more details on this.</p>

+<h3>Passwords</h3>
+<p>The server extends the Service class, where all services are protected by 2 passwords.
+The first is to allow some other client or service to invoke methods.
+The second admin key is to allow an administrator to make more permanent changes.
+These can both be set when the service is created.</p>

 <h2>Writing a Service</h2>
 <p>The licas system is about providing a platform on which to run services for a user.
 The base service classes provided by the package are the <code>Service</code>, <code>Behaviour</code> or the <code>Auto</code> classes.
 These are all abstract and so you would extend one and implement the abstract methods to write your own service.
 There are a number of examples in the main package – <code>DataService</code> and <code>InformationService</code>, for example.
 To write your own service, you can extend any of these abstract classes, or any of the fully implemented versions.
 For a very basic service, for example, you could write the following:</p>
 <br/><br/>